deepaksood619/deepaksood619.github.io/docs/technologies/apache/apache-projects.md

 Apache NiFi supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.

+**Apache NiFi** is an open-source data integration and automation tool that enables the automation of data flow between different systems.
+NiFi provides a user-friendly interface to design, control, and manage the flow of data between various sources and destinations.
+The tool is particularly useful in handling data from different sources, applying transformations, and routing it to different systems in real-time.

 ## O

 - [ODE](http://ode.apache.org/)